Accessing Continuing Care

 Identifying Your Care Needs

-A continuing care Case Manager will meet with you and will complete an assessment to determine your healthcare needs.
-This may include determining what additional services are needed for you to remain as independent as possible in your home.
+A continuing care Case Manager will meet with you and will complete an assessment to figure out your healthcare needs.
+This may include figuring out what other services are needed for you to remain as independent as possible in your home.

-After this assessment is complete, your Case Manager will discuss with you the level of care best suited to your needs.
-There are different continuing care options that can provide all the services you need, with as much independence as your abilities will allow.
-For more on Continuing Care, please visit: What is Continuing Care?
+After this assessment is complete, your Case Manager will discuss with you the type of care and services best suited to your needs.
+There are different continuing care services that can support you with your assessed needs, while promoting as much independence as your abilities will allow.
+For more on Continuing Care, visit: What is Continuing Care?

 Charges & Fees

-Home care services are provided as part of Alberta Health Care, however there may be additional service fees charged for home making, medical supplies, equipment or day programs.
+Home and community care services are provided as part of Alberta Health Care, however there may be additional service fees charged for home making, medical supplies, equipment or day programs.